Kingsman: The Golden Circle: Plot

 Simultaneously, Charlie destroys the antidote factory, killing Clara for unwittingly betraying the Golden Circle.
 Tilde calls Eggsy, revealing she has been affected by the blue rash after taking drugs due to her stress over Eggsy's infidelity.
 Eggsy, Harry, and Merlin discover the location of Poppy's hideout, "Poppy Land", in Cambodia and fly there to steal the laptop that can deploy drones carrying the antidote.
 Arriving at Poppy Land, Eggsy steps on a land mine before Merlin switches places with him, sacrificing himself instead.
 Storming the lair, Eggsy kills Charlie while Harry destroys Poppy's robotic attack dogs with the help of Elton John, who had been kidnapped by Poppy.
 They secure the laptop and inject Poppy with a concentrated dose of her own toxin-infused heroin.
 Poppy gives them the laptop password in a drugged state before she dies from an overdose.

 Whiskey interrupts them before they can deploy the drones, revealing that he wants all drug users to die after his pregnant wife was killed in a robbery by methamphetamine addicts.
-Furthermore, the elimination of all drugs will cause Statesmen's stock price to skyrocket since people will depend on alcohol, making Whiskey and his Statesmen rich.
+Furthermore, the elimination of all drugs will cause Statesman's stock price to skyrocket since people will become dependent on alcohol.
 Eggsy and Harry fight and kill Whiskey by pushing him into an industrial meat grinder, then deploy the drones to release the antidote, saving the affected victims.
-The President is impeached and arrested for conspiring to commit genocide against drug victims, and the Statesman purchases a distillery in Scotland to help rebuild the Kingsman.
-Ginger Ale is appointed to Whiskey's position; Eggsy marries Princess Tilde; and Tequila takes an exchange assignment at Kingsman, which acquires a new tailor shop in London.
+The President is impeached and arrested for conspiring to commit genocide against drug victims, and Statesman purchases a distillery in Scotland to help rebuild Kingsman.
+Ginger Ale is appointed to Whiskey's position, Eggsy marries Princess Tilde, and Tequila takes an exchange assignment at Kingsman, which acquires a new tailor shop in London.